 3. After clicking on “New”, you will see the screen below.
 Fill in your name, and your email address as you would like your customers to see it.
 Then select “Manual Setup” and the “Next” button; this will be the easiest way to get all the email settings right.

 4. The next screen will give you three options Exchange, Outlook.com, or “POP or IMAP”.
-Go ahead and select the last option which is “POP or IMAP”.
+Select the last option which is “POP or IMAP”.
 After that, the screen below will appear; on this screen (below)

 a.
 Set the account type to IMAP